joppanfx/Pine-Script-Projects/README.md

+# 🌌 JoppanFX: Quant-Driven Trading Protocols

-***JoppanFX: Quant-Driven Trading Protocols*** JoppanFX is an open-source research initiative focused on developing high-precision technical indicators and quantitative strategies.
-We bridge the gap between institutional-grade logic and retail accessibility.
+**JoppanFX** is an open-source research initiative focused on developing high-precision technical indicators and quantitative trading strategies.

+Our mission is to bridge the gap between **institutional-grade trading logic** and **retail accessibility**, making advanced quantitative methods more approachable for independent traders and developers.